How to configure devices automatically in the Cloud Telefonanlage (ACS)?

 - To disable the upload of contacts for a device, uncheck the "Upload contacts to telephone" checkbox in the device's settings in the Cloud Telefonanlage.
 Make sure to save the settings.

 - Reset your phone to factory preset.
-Instructions can be found at the bottom of this page.

 - With the next reboot, no contacts will be transferred to the phone while still being automatically configured

 - While the IP phone to be configured is in use, the reboot cannot take place.

 - If problems occur during automatic configuration, the phone must be factory reset.

 - If the ACS has been activated and there is no phone online, the phone must be started manually.
 The phone's settings will be overwritten.

 - After the HTEK UC924 (easybell IP-Phone) has been autoprovisioned, the automatic restart must be waited for so that the use of the G722 codec works properly.